-A. Determining the child's eligibility for subsidy.

-1. In determining the child's eligibility for subsidy before legal adoption, the agency or child placing agency shall:
+- A. Determining the child's eligibility for subsidy. - 1.
+In determining the child's eligibility for subsidy before legal adoption, the agency or child placing agency shall: - a.

-a.
 Determine that the child is a child with special needs.
-A special needs child is any child in the custody of an agency or child placing agency who is free for adoption, but unlikely to be adopted within a reasonable time due to one or more of the following conditions including, but not limited to:

-(1) Physical, mental, or emotional condition existing before legal adoption;

-(2) Hereditary tendency, congenital problem or birth injury that could lead to a future disability;

-(3) Is six years of age or older;

-(4) Is a member of a minority or mixed racial heritage;

-(5) Is a member of a sibling group that should not be separated;

-(6) Has significant emotional ties with foster parents with whom the child has resided for at least 12 months; when the adoption is in the best interest of the child and when the subsidy is necessary to consummate the adoption by these foster parents.
+A special needs child is any child in the custody of an agency or child placing agency who is free for adoption, but unlikely to be adopted within a reasonable time due to one or more of the following conditions including, but not limited to: - (1) Physical, mental, or emotional condition existing before legal adoption; - (2) Hereditary tendency, congenital problem or birth injury that could lead to a future disability; - (3) Is six years of age or older; - (4) Is a member of a minority or mixed racial heritage; - (5) Is a member of a sibling group that should not be separated; - (6) Has significant emotional ties with foster parents with whom the child has resided for at least 12 months; when the adoption is in the best interest of the child and when the subsidy is necessary to consummate the adoption by these foster parents. - b.

-b.
 Make reasonable efforts to first place the child with appropriate adoptive parents without subsidy.
-A reasonable effort:

-(1) Shall be made except when it would be against the best interest of the child because of factors such as the existence of significant emotional ties with foster parents;

-(2) Shall be considered made if:

-(a) Local recruitment efforts have been undertaken and documented; or
+A reasonable effort: - (1) Shall be made except when it would be against the best interest of the child because of factors such as the existence of significant emotional ties with foster parents; - (2) Shall be considered made if: - (a) Local recruitment efforts have been undertaken and documented; or - (b) Requirements for registration with AREVA have been met; and - (c) The child has been featured in the AREVA photo-listing for a period of 30 days or other special recruitment efforts have been undertaken by AREVA and an appropriate family has not been identified for the child. - 2.
+In order for a child to be eligible after legal adoption: - a.
+The child must have a physical, mental or emotional condition that was present at the time of adoptive placement; or

-(b) Requirements for registration with AREVA have been met; and a.
-The child must have a physical, mental or emotional condition that was present at the time of adoptive placement; or b.
-The need for subsidy results from a hereditary tendency, congenital problem, or birth injury; and c.
-In either a or b no more than one year has elapsed since the diagnosis was made.
+- b.
+The need for subsidy results from a hereditary tendency, congenital problem, or birth injury; and - c.
+In either a or b no more than one year has elapsed since the diagnosis was made. - B. Determining the type of agreement for which the child is eligible.